Initial Cybersecurity Concept

 Initial Cybersecurity Concept (Draft)

-Generated: 2026-06-20.
-Process backbone: the 'Create cybersecurity concept' activity (see cybersecurity/activity_create_cybersecurity_concept.md).
+Generated: 2026-06-24.
+Process backbone: the 'Create cybersecurity concept' activity (see cybersecurity/source document).
 Scope: Define & Code phase - lightweight but sufficient for feasibility analysis, effort estimation, customer alignment, technical planning and early risk reduction before project award.

 Built only from accepted / accepted-with-assumption / partially-accepted requirements, open points affecting the concept, and current assumptions.